robotpilot/turtlebot3_wiki/docs/source/bringup.rst

     roslaunch turtlebot3_bringup turtlebot3_core.launch

 ..
 NOTE::
-  If `lost sync with device` error message is displayed on the terminal window, the sensor device of the TurtleBot3 might not be securely connected.
+  If `lost sync with device` error message is displayed on the terminal window, the sensor device of TurtleBot3 might not be securely connected.

-[``Remote PC``] Run rviz
+[``Remote PC``] Run RViz

 .. code-block:: bash